-If an allegation of abuse is made against the Headteacher, then the concern must be raised with The Chair of Governors, who must follow the same procedures above.
+If an allegation of abuse is made against the Headteacher or Acting Headteacher, then the concern must be raised with The Chair of Governors, who must follow the same procedures above.

 Appendix 3 shows the flowchart to be followed in the initial management of any allegations made about staff or volunteers at this school.